KarimTawfik17/Mobile-Deck-Cards/README.md

 This is the one of the project featured in Udacity's React Developer Nano-degree program focused specially on React Native .

-## The App have been successfully testes on both android and ios real devices
+## The App has been successfully testes on both android and ios real devices

 ## Installation